Oublalilyass/vueapi/README.md

 $ git clone https://github.com/Oublalilyass/vueapi.git
 You can also download the entire repository as a zip file and unpack in on your computer if you do not have git

-After cloning the application, you need to install it's dependencies.
+<h5>After cloning the application, you need to install it's dependencies.</h5>

 $ cd trello-clone-vue-laravel
 $ composer install